cloudmesh-community/fa18-523-61/notebook.md

 * Researched effective methods of using AWS and Python
 * Researched effective methods of using MongoDB and twitter data.
 * Continued work on Python file.

+## Week of 11/16/2018 - 11/22/2018

+** Continued work on Python code.
+Working to connect to MongoDB database.
+** Create MongoDB Atlas account and stood up VM cluster ** Added new material to project paper, primarily around implementation section.